I Don't Like Mondays: Chart performance

-Released on Friday 13 July 1979, the song reached number one in the United Kingdom, Ireland, Australia and South Africa, and the top 10 in several other countries.
+Released on 13 July 1979, the song reached number one in the United Kingdom, Ireland, Australia and South Africa, and the top 10 in several other countries.
 It was less successful in the US, reaching only number 73 on the Billboard Hot 100.

-In 1994, the song was re-released to promote the greatest-hits album Loudmouth.
+In 1994, the song was re-released to promote the greatest hits album Loudmouth.
 It then peaked at number 38 on the UK singles chart.

 In the UK, the song won the Best Pop Song and Outstanding British Lyric categories at the Ivor Novello Awards.